nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 6. Use the model

-To use the model, first, if you skipped step 5, unzip the 'model.h5.zip' file.
-After that, run the following command.
+To use the model, first, if you skipped step 5, unzip the 'model.h5.zip' file and then run the following command.
 If you didn't skip step 5, run the command directly:

         ```bash
         python use.py